 - Jesus spoke of withered branches being gathered and thrown into the fire (John 15:6), branches that Paul said were unbelieving Jews.

-- When the Savior of the world entered Jerusalem for the final time, people waved branches without fruit and the locals wondered, “Who is this?”
+- When the Savior entered Jerusalem for the final time, people waved branches without fruit and the locals wondered, “Who is this?”
 (Matt 21:10).
 Jesus wept because they didn’t recognize what would bring them peace (ie: himself; Luke 19:42-44).

-The destruction of Jerusalem and the fall of Israel is a sad and tragic tale that serves as a warning to those who reject the life and peace that Christ offers.
-Reject life and you’ll reap death.
+The message is clear: reject life and you’ll reap death.
 But these warnings should not frighten the Christian.
 One with the Lord your future is as secure as his.

 “But what about the axe at the root?”
 If your root is self-righteous unbelief, then you need to repent and believe all the good things that God says about you.
 He loves you, cares for you, and longs for you to come home.
 He does not want you to axe yourself with the fatal consequences of self-trust.